Tangle-tree duality in abstract separation systems: Introduction

 Conversely, there are a number of so-called width parameters for graphs, invariants whose boundedness asserts that the graph has some kind of global tree structure, for which there are no obvious dual concrete HCSs.

-Amini, Mazoit, Nisse, and Thomass\'e~\cite{MazoitPartition} addressed this latter problem in a broad way: they showed how to construct, for many width parameters including all the then known ones, dual concrete HCSs akin to brambles. \footnote{Brambles are collections of pairwise `touching' connected vertex sets in a graph with no small transversal.
-They were introduced by Seymour and Thomas~\cite{ratcatcher} as a concrete HCS dual to low tree-width.
-See~\cite{DiestelBook16} for an introduction.} For each parameter, the existence of such an HCS forces this parameter to be large, and conversely, whenever one of these width parameters is large there exists a concrete bramble-type HCS to witness this.
+Amini, Mazoit, Nisse, and Thomass\'e~\cite{MazoitPartition} addressed this latter problem in a broad way: they showed how to construct, for many width parameters including all the then known ones, dual concrete HCSs akin to brambles (see~\cite{DiestelBook16}). \COMMENT{} For each parameter, the existence of such an HCS forces this parameter to be large, and conversely, whenever one of these width parameters is large there exists a concrete bramble-type HCS to witness this.

 \medbreak